Walking

 You will

-need a guide to show the path and point out the Nangalak
+need a guide to show the path and point out the Nangalat

-too but it's not clear that these are passed on to the kastom
+but sometimes it's not clear that these are passed on to the

 Last